SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 not good, they are giving a public power over to private interests.

 However, the public currency can be facilitated by private institutions who are licenced and regulated by the state.
-The state's burden might be then less, sicne fewer regulators are employed to regulate than public servants might be to run the bank.
+The state's burden might be then less, since fewer regulators are employed to regulate than public servants might be to run the bank.
 Whether that's a net win for us is a pragmatic calculation.
 And easy enough to compute if it's veering too much one way or the other.